satkuma/Rdatasets/doc/datasets/rst/morley.rst

 Format
 ~~~~~~

-A data frame with 100 observations on the following 3 variables.
+A data frame contains the following components:

 ``Expt``
     The experiment number, from 1 to 5.